weenachuangkud/My_Arduino_Projects/README.md

 # My Arduino Projects
-All Projects I've made for learning and practice, studying
+All little Projects I've made for learning and practice, studying
 ---
 ## About